analogdevicesinc/ai8x-synthesis/README.md

 `ai8xize.py` can generate a call to a software Softmax function using the command line switch `--softmax`.
 That function is provided in the `assets/device-all` folder.
 To use the provided software Softmax on MAX78000/MAX78002, the last layer output should be 32-bit wide (`output_width: 32`).

-The software Softmax function is optimized for processing time and it quantizes the input.
+The software Softmax function is optimized for processing time, and it quantizes the input.
 When the last layer uses weights that are not 8-bits, the software function used will shift the input values first.

 ![softmax](docs/softmax.png)

 #### Generated Files and Upgrading the CNN Model

 The generated C code comprises the following files.
-Some of the files are customized based in the project name, and some are custom for a combination of project name and weight/sample data inputs:
+Some of the files are customized based on the project name, and some are custom for a combination of project name and weight/sample data inputs:

 | File name    | Source                           | Project specific? | Model/weights change? |
 | ------------ | -------------------------------- | ----------------- | --------------------- |